- Hardware Features

 - Signal Averaging in Hardware

-- Maximum waveform length of 128 kSamples (one channel)
+- Maximum waveform length for one channel between 128 kSamples (M4i) and 1 MSamples (M5i)

 - Maximum average waveform throughput of more than 5,000,000 waveforms per second